Ask the Hive Explorer Team!

 You can plug your Hive into your normal power supply in your house, just like any other device (220-240 V or 110-127 V voltage).
 You will receive a plug compatible with the socket of the country of your delivery address.

-The maximum power consumption of the hive is 65W but this can be reduced by keeping the hive in a cool, dry place.
-Alternatively, with daily emptying of the harvest drawer, the cooling system can be entirely switched off – this can reduce the power consumption to as little as 5W.
+The maximum power consumption of the Hive is 10W but this can be reduced by keeping the Hive in a cool, dry place.
 Taking an average energy price of 0.10USD/kWh in the USA – this results in a maximum running cost of $1.092USD per week down to $0.08USD per week.
 In Austria the cost is €0.08 to €1.06 per week, in the UK the cost is £0.07 to £0.84 per week.
 Prices according to this site.

 Currently, we have only tested our system with the mealworm, Tenebrio Molitor.
 Therefore, we only recommend using this species in the Hive.
 Different kinds of insects have different requirements in their lifecycles.
 We will update you in case of future modifications that might allow other species too.
 Please let us know in case you get experimental and try something new.
 We are always happy to hear your stories and experiences!